 BUS SAFETY/STUDENT CONDUCT RULES ON BUSES

 Students are expected to follow all bus safety rules.
-This ensures all student arrive to school and get home safely.
+This ensures all students arrive at school and get home safely.

 EMERGENCY PREPAREDNESS AND RESPONSE

-The purpose of the school handbook is to provide parents and students with details about the school’s operation and every effort has been made to provide information, which is accurate and current.
+The purpose of the school handbook is to provide parents/caregivers and students with details about the school’s operation and every effort has been made to provide accurate and current information.
 Each year, the handbook is reviewed and edited.
-However, in such a document it is impossible to deal with all of the procedures, issues and concerns.
-Parents, who have questions or would like clarification should call the school at (780) 467-5557 or contact the principal at email@example.com.
+However, in such a document it is impossible to deal with all of the procedures, issues and situations that come up in a bustling school.

 If you have further questions or would like clarification on something, please call the school at (780) 467-5557 or contact the principal, Helene Hewitt at firstname.lastname@example.org